Fact-checked by the SnapMessages editorial team

 How do I know for certain that my email has been hacked?

 The most definitive signs are login activity from unfamiliar locations or devices (visible in your account’s security settings), emails in your sent folder that you did not write, and password reset notifications for accounts you did not initiate.
-If your contacts report receiving suspicious messages from your address, that is near-certain confirmation.
+Contacts reporting receiving suspicious messages from your address is near-certain confirmation.

 You can also check HaveIBeenPwned.com to see if your email appeared in a known data breach.
-Keep in mind that absence from that database does not mean you are safe — not all breaches are publicly disclosed.
+Keep in mind that absence from that database does not mean you are safe, not all breaches are publicly disclosed, and Experian’s dark web monitoring service can catch some that HaveIBeenPwned misses.

 What is the very first thing I should do if my email is hacked?

 The first action depends on whether you still have access.
-If you do, change your password immediately from a clean device and then enable 2FA.
-If you are locked out, start the provider’s account recovery process right now — every minute of delay is a minute the attacker operates freely inside your inbox.
+With access, change your password immediately from a clean device and enable 2FA.
+Without access, start the provider’s account recovery process right now, every minute of delay is a minute the attacker operates freely inside your inbox.

 Can hackers still access my email after I change my password?